Story of World War I nurse, Edith Cavell and her association with Maidstone

 She was awarded the Maidstone Typhoid Medal, but that was the only decoration she received from her country because her work in Belgium caring for Allied wounded soldiers and funnelling them out of Belgium was with the Red Cross and not on active military service.

-We were also shown a collection of medals to include the Maidstone typhoid metal by collector Rob Davis.
+We were also shown a collection of medals to include the Maidstone typhoid medal by collector Rob Davies.

 .